rainbowdashlabs/sql-java/docs/02/datatypes/mariadb_mysql.md

 | [MySQL](https://dev.mysql.com/doc/refman/8.0/en/datetime.html)

 Combination of DATE and TIME.
 They will be stored in the current timezone.
 They will also validate that the time is valid in the current timezone.
-Some times can be invalid due to dailight saving times also refered as winter and summer time.
+Some times can be invalid due to daylight saving times also referred as winter- and summertime.

 ### TIMESTAMP